neelKhiroya/CAP_STONE/readme.md

-#   IDEA: Drum Pattern Database
+#  *PatternDB*: Drum Pattern Database
 ### This database will allow a user to search any drum pattern on the website.
 Once seleted, the drum pattern will be shown with the correct drum set for 8 bars.

-### Users can create their own drum patterns in a live-time session, allowing other users to edit the same drum pattern in the same live time data.
+### Users can create their own drum patterns, or allow others to join and edit the same drum pattern in real-time.

 # Installation and deployment